Why Richard Branson's Spaceflight Is a Very Big Deal

 That’s how it should be.
 Over the decades, space has unfolded for us as a series of milestones.
 The first person in space; the first rendezvous in space; the first walk in space; the first trip to the moon.
 Each one of them was the historical equivalent of a chemical phase change—when water, say, grows hot enough to sublime into steam or cold enough to harden into ice.
 First it was one thing—then it was another.
 So too with our space accomplishments.
 First we were a species that had not done a Great Space Thing, and then we were a species that had.
 And unlike the ice or the steam that can always melt or condense back into water, the things we achieved could never be un-achieved.

 What Branson accomplished was another phase change.
 Yesterday we had never flown a civilian, commercial crew to space.
 Today we’ve done it.
-There will be more such flights.
+There will be more similar flights, including the all-civilian Inspiration4 mission set for September.
 There is no going back.